Operation Farroupilha: Context

 Rio Grande do Sul had great importance in the Brazilian political scene during Goulart's government.
 It was the stage of key events in the Legality Campaign, in 1961, and the 1964 coup d'état, as well as the stronghold of Leonel Brizola, Goulart and their party, the Brazilian Labor Party (Partido Trabalhista Brasileiro - PTB), all targets of the coup.
 Both Communists and PTB allies had strength, and the PTB was the hegemonic force in state politics during the Fourth Republic.
 In 1961 Leonel Brizola, as governor, mobilized public opinion, political institutions, and the Military Brigade in the Legality Campaign to gain the inauguration of João Goulart.
-The 3rd Infantry Division, responsible for the Brazilian Army forces in the south of the country, took its side.
+The 3rd Army, responsible for the Brazilian Army forces in the south of the country, took its side.
 After 1961, there was in the state, as in the rest of the country, a conservative political effort to influence public opinion and conspiratorial articulations against the president.

 Many of Goulart's supporters in 1961 changed sides in 1964, such as the farming and business elites.
 The state government passed in the 1962 election to Ildo Meneghetti of the Social Democratic Party (Partido Social Democrata - PSD), at the head of an anti-PTB coalition, the Popular Democratic Action (Ação Democrática Popular).
 This was possible due to the political radicalization, which isolated the PTB, with an additional factor being American funding of the opposition.
 The new governor played a key role in the conspiracy in Rio Grande do Sul.
 There were civilian and military conspiracies throughout the country, without central coordination until the eve of the coup.
 Meneghetti collaborated with other conspiratorial governors.

 The Military Brigade was poorly equipped and marked by the indiscipline of its soldiers.
 Under Meneghetti and the new commander, Colonel Octávio Frota, there was an effort to control the corporation and prevent its alignment in favor of Goulart.
 The Brigade was subordinated directly to the governor instead of the Secretary of Public Security; Brizolista officers were transferred to administrative positions; and large public graduation ceremonies of officers and enlisted men were held.
-In the 3rd Infantry Division, when the coup arrived in 1964, the conspiracy reached even the headquarters, although the commander, General Benjamim Rodrigues Galhardo, was not part of it.
+In the 3rd Army, when the coup arrived in 1964, the conspiracy reached even the headquarters, although the commander, General Benjamim Rodrigues Galhardo, was not part of it.
 Meneghetti and Adalberto Pereira dos Santos, commander of the 6th Infantry Division (6th DI), pressured Galhardo to join their conspiracy.